-The museum is designed as a journey through time with explanations are in French, English, and German, and is easy to navigate and understand.
-You start in another world – in the far-off days of the late 19th century and the 1870 Franco Prussian war, and move through to 1914.
-It's an evocative look at a different era, of life in the days of grand houses and servants, sparse school rooms and factories run by men who faced daily dangers from unprotected machinery – and no social security.
+The museum is designed as a journey through time with explanations in French, English, and German, and is easy to navigate and understand.
+You start in another world—in the far-off days of the late 19th century and the 1870 Franco Prussian war, and move through to 1914.
+It's an evocative look at a different era, of life in the days of grand houses and servants, sparse school rooms, factories run by men who faced daily dangers from unprotected machinery—and no social security.

-The second section, from the 1914 to the 1918 Battles of the Marne, is grouped around the ‘grand nef’.
-The great nave reconstructs the battlefield with a French trench, German trench and in between the feared no-man’s-land.
+The second section, from 1914 to the 1918 Battles of the Marne, is grouped around the ‘grand nef.’
+The great nave reconstructs the battlefield with a French trench, German trench, and in between the feared no-man’s-land.
 An impressive show of ranks upon ranks of aircraft and tanks takes you through its heart.

 Choose Your Route

 There are two routes through the museum.
-The first takes 90 minutes; the second takes either a half or a full day.
+The first takes 90 minutes; the second takes either a half or a full-day.
 It’s worth making time for the long visit (and you can skip parts).
-There is so much to see here and it’s not just static; you can smell the trenches, use the interactive screens, walk past the series of room settings placing the war in context, watch archive films and 3D layouts, and hear the sounds of battle.
+There is so much to see here, and it’s not just static; you can smell the trenches, use the interactive screens, walk past the series of room settings placing the war in context, watch archive films, 3D layouts, and hear the sounds of battle.

 United States of America Involvement in World War I

-There’s also a good section on the United States of America.
-The American Expeditionary Force was vital in the final victory and the story is covered in a special section which has a recreation of an American camp.
+There’s also an excellent section on the United States of America.
+The American Expeditionary Force was vital in the final victory and the story beautiful in a special section that has a recreation of an American camp.

-A more lighthearted section deals with everyday objects from the front and the home front.
-Starting out as a way to combat boredom and to make life easier with items like lighters and oil lamps, the objects quickly developed into ‘trench art’, real works of art such as the delightful mandolins made out of Adrian helmets.
+A more lighthearted section deals with everyday objects from the war front and the home front.
+Starting as a way to combat boredom and to make life easier with items like lighters and oil lamps, the objects quickly developed into ‘trench art,’ real works of art such as the delightful mandolins made out of Adrian helmets.

 Did You Know?